Sierra Vista, Arizona, United States of America: What to pack, what to wear, and when to go [2023]

 February

-If you vacation in Sierra Vista during February, you will probably see that it can be chilly and very dry.
+If you visit Sierra Vista during February, you are likely to notice that it is crisp and very dry.
 Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the high 30s F (single digits C).
 Humidity is generally between 30 and 40% during the day.
 In terms of precipitation, you can expect it to rain once in a while.

 What to wear/what to pack: